What are we?

 What does the symbol mean?

 The image above was designed by using the letters (clockwise) “dhc” and a cross.
 The stems of the first two letters combined make the vertical beam and the crossbeam was added.
 The shape and placement of the letters may be perceived as small hills, in the midst of which the symbol of our faith is firmly planted.
-Originally in PA, the Durough house rested in the midst of three such hills.
+Originally in the Endless Mountains of PA, the Durough house rested in the midst of three such hills.
 In essence, the image depicts who, whose, what, and where we are.

 Contact